How to Live Stream with Pre-Recorded Video

 To change these settings, go to the video source in the bottom left, and click on the ‘Cogs’ icon to open up the settings.
 In this menu, you can stop a video from playing as soon as it goes live, and you can also tell vMix not to remember your position in the video.

 A feature exclusive to vMix is that you can switch out the video from the live broadcast and have it continue to play.
-You can even move forward and backward in the playback, and go live again, continuing from your new position in the video.
+You can even move forward and backward in the playback, and go live again, continuing to talk from your new position in the video.

 4. Restream Studio